ReviewNetwork/RN-Prototype/README.md

 - `cat categories.json | ipfs add`
 - Take the hash and put it in `config/ipfs.js`

-##### Note: It is recommended to use yarn as the package manager, to avoid some weird errors caused by npm...

 ## Deploying to Ropsten
 - truffle migrate --network ropsten --reset